-Our products are to be used for Research Use Only.
-They may not be used for any other purpose, including, but not limited to, use in humans, therapeutic or diagnostic use, or commercial use of any kind.
-Our products may not be transferred to third parties, resold, modified for resale, or used to manufacture commercial products or to provide a service to third parties without our prior written approval.
+Our products are to be used for research purposes only.
+They may not be used for any other purpose, including, but not limited to, use in drugs, in vitro diagnostic purposes, therapeutics, or in humans.
+Our products may not be transferred to third parties, resold, modified for resale, or used to manufacture commercial products or to provide a service to third parties without prior written approval of Takara Bio USA, Inc.

 Your use of this product is also subject to compliance with any applicable licensing requirements described on the product's web page at takarabio.com.
-It is your responsibility to review, understand and adhere to any restrictions imposed by such statements
+It is your responsibility to review, understand and adhere to any restrictions imposed by such statements.

-© 2020 Takara Bio Inc. All Rights Reserved.
+©2016 Takara Bio Inc. All Rights Reserved.